Eric-Carlton/PokemonGoReader/Readme.md

   `npm start`

   This will start the Node server on the port specified in server/config/properties.js by the server.port property.
-It will also transpile the webapp and start a http-server instance on port 8080.
+It will also transpile the webapp and start a http-server instance on [http://localhost:8080](http://localhost:8080).

 * To run only the Node server, open a terminal in the project root and run: